Activities of Canadian Multinational Enterprises Abroad

 Data accuracy

 Processing error may occur at various stages of processing such as data entry, editing and tabulation.
-Measures have been taken to minimize these errors.
-Data entry and edit are performed simultaneously due to the questionnaire design which allows errors to be quickly seen.
-Historical ratios also aid in eliminating outliers created by data entry.
-Tabulation is automated to eliminate human error.
+Measures are taken to minimize these errors.
+Historical ratio analyses also aid in eliminating outliers created by data entry.

 Documentation